 Broadstone have been working with a tech company, based in London, for 2 years.
 In this time they had seen exponential growth from 150 to over 800 employees.
 With the origins of the business lying in the U.S. they were initially keen on a range of health benefits which they had a good working knowledge of.
 However, in practice they required much more advice on pensions, in particular auto enrolment and pension’s legislation.

 Broadstone identified a challenge that the client would face in that there were more than 80 employees earning over £100k pa, with 40 of them earning over £150k pa, 15 over £200k pa and 4 over £300k pa.

 In the summer of 2015, the government announced in the Budget, their intention to introduce regulations to curb the tax relief on pension contributions enjoyed by ‘high earners’.
-The tapered annual allowance was introduced from 6 April 2016, imposing a reduction in their tax-relievable maximum pension contribution when two separate defined earnings thresholds were exceeded.
+The tapered annual allowance was introduced from 6 April 2016, imposing a reduction in their tax-relievable maximum pension contribution when two separate defined income thresholds were exceeded.